Google’s Range of Training

-Further training resources can be found on their Grow with Google page which does link through to the Google’s Teacher Centre.
-The training in the teacher centre can lead to being able to qualify as a Google Certified Educator Level 1 or Level 2.
+Further training resources can be found on their ‘For Educators‘ page – there is basic training right up to being able to qualify as a Google Certified Educator Level 1 or Level 2.

 Google’s Applied Digital Skills resource contains 250+ hours of content for teachers to use with students to teach digital skills or can be used by teachers to upskill themselves.
 Designed for all levels of ability to use.